yuchenz/koalaNLP/README.md

 	  filename is a file of parse trees, one tree per line; level is how much to flatten the trees (level >= 4)

+ - mt/waMatrix_oneLine.py

+   convert between oneline representation and matrix representation of the word alignments on a sentence pair